Last Updated on November 15, 2022 by Jocelyn Dornfeld

 If work-from-home isn’t working for you or if you need a break from your space every once in awhile, consider coworking, an alternative option that offers flexibility to remote workers with the amenities of an office.
 It consists of a shared space, often with communal equipment, where individuals work independently but build a community of shared ideas and knowledge.

-If you want to learn more about coworking or want to check out a space yourself, contact Brix Coworking, a company with two coworking locations in Madison, Wisconsin.
-Brix provides affordable coworking and workspace solutions for small businesses, remote workers, entrepreneurs, freelancers and musicians.
+If you want to learn more about coworking or want to check out a space yourself, contact Brix Coworking in Madison, Wisconsin.
+Brix provides affordable coworking and workspace solutions for small businesses, remote workers, entrepreneurs, and freelancers.

 Connect with Brix Coworking today to schedule a tour and get more information.